 - In PowerShell, use the command eseutil /mh

 - Now to initiate a soft recovery procedure on the database, use following command

 Eseutil /r <logFileSequenceName> /l <logFileLocation> /d <DatabaseLocation> /a /i

 - Back up all your databases and logs

 - Rename the Checkpoint file to something else

-- Create a new folder and copy all the healthy log files into it
+- Create a new folder at the same location and copy all the healthy log files into it

-- Now run the soft recovery command again and “deleted the renamed last log” that you created while soft recovery is running
+- Now run the soft recovery command again and delete the renamed last log that you created while soft recovery is running

 Note: This is a tricky process and the slightest mistake could make matter worse.
 So kindly proceed with caution and do not attempt these steps unless you have good experience with ESEUTIL.

-If however, this technique also doesn’t work or you have limited or no experience in using it, the best way of overcoming the error is by placing your trust in reliable Exchange recovery software Stellar Repair for Exchange.
+If, however, this technique also doesn’t work to fix the 528 – Current Log File is Missing error or you have limited or no experience in the command-line interface, the best way of overcoming the error 528 is by using a reliable Exchange recovery software such as Stellar Repair for Exchange.

 Method 4: Use Stellar Repair for Exchange to Fix Exchange Error 528